-Yes, since there is no board plan at UEA, you will receive a food allowance calculated on the basis of £60 per week for food.
-Your residence hall will contain a kitchen and you will receive a small stipend to assist with setting up the kitchen in the flat.
+Yes, since there is no board plan at UEA, you will receive a food allowance for food.
+You will also receive a food stipend during your time in London.
+At UEA, your residence hall will contain a kitchen and you will receive a small stipend to assist with setting up the kitchen in the flat.
 There is a well-stocked convenience store on campus and several grocery stores a short bus ride away.
 You will also receive a bus pass in Norwich.

 If you have an ATM card that draws on a U.S. checking account in your name (NOT a savings account) and shows a CIRRUS symbol, you should be able access it throughout Europe.
+You should speak with your bank about your travel plans and check to make sure you can use your ATM while studying abroad.
 It’s not necessary to open up a British bank account, but some students find it helpful, particularly if they are working in Norwich.
 These accounts are normally free to set-up and make withdrawing money around England, and often, Europe, much easier, since debit cards drawing on these accounts can be used almost everywhere.
 Currency can be exchanged at a low interest rate at the Campus Post Office.

-You are permitted to work for pay for up to 10 hours per week if you are on a Tier 4 Student Visa.
-This usually only an option for academic year participants.
+You are permitted to work for pay for up to 10 hours per week if you are on a Tier 4 Student Visa (this is subject to change- check the UK Government's website for the most up-to-date information).
+This is usually only an option for academic year participants.
 You will first need a Temporary National Insurance Number, which can be acquired through the International Students Office.
 On-campus employment is limited; however, there are many cafés, shops, and pubs that generally employ students off-campus and in the city.
 If you are interested, discuss this in further detail with the Resident Director.

 Most students purchase UK cell phones with a pay-as-you-go plan.

 Dickinson scholarships and aid applies to all Dickinson and Dickinson partner programs; Dickinson does not offer additional scholarships for study abroad.
-You can visit the scholarships page for information on other scholarships designed to support study abroad.
+Please visit the Scholarships for Global Study page for more information.

 There is a University Medical Centre on campus.
-Generally, medical care is free to full year students, although a small co-payment is required for prescriptions or services that are not medically necessary.
+Generally, medical care is free to full year students under the National Health Service (NHS), although a small co-payment is required for prescriptions or services that are not medically necessary.
 Students studying for a semester will be required to pay for their visits to the medical center and obtain reimbursement from their insurance carrier.

-Based on student feedback, you should plan to pay about 20GBP for a visit to the medical center for a routine medical issue.
+Based on student feedback, you should plan to pay about 20GBP for a visit to the medical centre for a routine medical issue.

-You will be housed in “The Village”, co-ed university housing which consists of fully furnished, single rooms with private baths.
+During the first few weeks in London, you will be housed in a hotel in downtown London.
+Typically, The Jesmond Hotel is used for accommodations.
+You will lived in share accommodations.
+At UEA, you will be housed in “The Village”, co-ed university housing which consists of fully furnished, single rooms with private baths.
 Twelve students live on each floor in two flats of six, and each flat contains a kitchen that includes a cupboard, refrigerator, freezer, stove, microwave, and grill.

-Your residence hall caters to international students and first years (or “freshers”).
-You can read more about the Village in UEA’s Accommodation Guide.
+In London, you will live with Dickinson students.
+At UEA, your residence hall caters to international students and first years (or “freshers”).
+You can read more about The Village on UEA's website.

 Mechanisms exist to trade rooms with other students if you still wish to change your placement after a reasonable time.
 Most students settle in, make friends, and stay where they are originally placed.

-Internships are not generally available; however, many students have undertaken independent research projects while in Norwich.
+Internships are not generally available; however, many students have undertaken independent research projects and self-created internships while in Norwich.